jjoliet/Kreuzberg_SER316/README.md

 This readme file is very helpful in answering some questions regarding the project.
 Thanks! - ggaz1

 Very nice to have some diagrams to help sort to start. - admeyer7

+This readme has some good information.
+When opening memoranda in eclipse try to do a File->"Open Projects from file system" instead of importing from the package explorer.
+I find that a plain import doesn't work. - frankleveque(fleveque)